veqryn/slog-context/README.md

 extract any custom values from a context and have them automatically be prepended or appended to all log lines using that context.
-By default, there are extractors for anything added via `Prepend` and `Append`, but this repository contains more optional Extractors that can be added:
+By default, there are extractors for anything added via `Prepend` and `Append`, but this repository contains some optional Extractors that can be added:
 * `slogotel.ExtractTraceSpanID` extractor will automatically extract the OTEL (OpenTelemetry) TraceID and SpanID, and add them to the log record, while also annotating the Span with an error code if the log is at error level.